TimSusa/aptly_api_cli/README.md

 All functionality from here http://www.aptly.info/doc/api/ is extended by even more useful features, like clean out last N snapshots or packages, etc. pp

+You can make either use of the aptly_api_request.py as a starting point for your own application or just use the cli (aptly_api_cli.py) bundled with this repository to execute your requests via command line.

 # Installation

+# Get started

 # Command Line Options